Tal Brody: Early life

 Brody is Jewish, and the son of Max and Shirley Brody.
-His father and paternal grandfather had emigrated from Eastern Europe to the United States, spending years in Israel, along the way.
-His father spent three years in Israel, in the 1920s, working as an engineer on the construction of the Rothenberg electric station, the country's first.
-Both his father and his grandfather, who lived in Israel for 10 years, helped build the country's first airfield, in Herzliya.
+His father and paternal grandfather had emigrated from Eastern Europe to the United States, spending years in Mandatory Palestine, along the way.
+His father immigrated from Poland to Mandatory Palestine and lived there for three years in the 1920s, working as an engineer on the construction of the Rothenberg electric station, the country's first.
+Both his father and his grandfather, who lived in Mandatory Palestine for 10 years, helped build the country's first airfield, in Herzliya.
 Brody has an older sister, Renee.

 He was born and raised in Trenton, New Jersey.
 Brody started playing basketball at age 8, in the Biddy Basketball League of the Trenton Jewish Community Center (JCC), in the Police Athletic League (PAL), and in the local Boys Club League.

 He then attended Trenton Central High School.
 There, he was a New Jersey high school basketball All Star, selected to the First Team All-State Team, by The Star-Ledger in his senior year, and led his undefeated 24–0 team to a state championship.
 He graduated in 1961.
 Asked by his yearbook what he wanted to be in his life, he said that he would like to become either a professional basketball player, or an FBI agent.